Highland Primary Special Education teachers:

 years now as an assistant, an Early Childhood teacher, and an Rti Interventionist.
 I have a Bachelor’s Degree in Early Childhood Education and in Psychology with a

 Hello my name is Danette Daiber.
-I began my career at Highland Community Schools in 1991.
-For the first nine years I taught seventh and eighth grade special education at our middle school.
-I have been teaching kindergarten and first grade special education at the primary building since 2000 and I love it!
-I have undergraduate degrees in both elementary education and special education.
-I have also completed my Master’s Degree in special education at Southern Illinois University at Edwardsville.
-Additionally, I went back to school for early childhood certification.
+My husband David (owner of Ki-Do Karate) and I with 3 of our 4 young adult children live on 10 acres of woods in Highland.
+We enjoy the outdoors, especially boating and hiking.
+I began my career in 1991 teaching at Highland Middle School, but I have been teaching first grade special education at Highland Primary since 2000 and I love it!
+I have undergraduate degrees in both elementary education and special education, and a Master’s Degree in special education from Southern Illinois University at Edwardsville.
 Teaching at this level is so rewarding.
 I love seeing a child’s face light up with pride as he/she learns new things.
-Watching children who didn’t know their letters of the alphabet in kindergarten grow to children who can read books independently in first grade is so motivating!
+Watching children who didn’t know their letters of the alphabet grow to children who can read books independently in first grade is so motivating!

 Hi, my name is Katie Henricks.
 I am from Highland and love this community!!
 I received my undergrad in Psychology from SIUE in 2014.
 After graduating, I began working for Highland Community Schools as a program assistant.
 It was then that I decided Special Education was my calling.
 I went back to school and graduated with my Masters in Special Education in December 2017.
 I began teaching Special Education at Highland Primary in January 2018.
 I love teaching and I am so glad I made the decision to go back to school.
 The best part of my job is watching my students grow academically, socially, and emotionally.

 Hi, My name is Jen Koenig.
 I began my teaching career in Missouri after graduating from Lindenwood University in 2003.
-The first 10 years of my career was spent working with students with on the autism spectrum through ABA and teaching 4th and 5th grade.
+The first 10 years of my career was spent working with students on the autism spectrum through ABA and teaching 4th and 5th grade.
 In 2013 our family moved to Highland.
-After taking a year off to stay home with my children, I started back in the classroom as a program assistant while working on my Illinois teaching certification.
+After taking a year off to stay home with my children, I started back in the classroom as a program assistant while working on my Illinois teaching certification and my masters in Special Education.
 I’m thrilled to be part of the Special Education team here at Highland Primary and to be using ABA as a mode of learning in my classroom.
 I love teaching and helping students learn new skills.
-Watching my student grow academically, socially, and emotionally brings me joy everyday.
+Watching my students grow academically, socially, and emotionally brings me joy everyday.